d4kris/ember-loppis/README.md

 # Loppis

+The app is a simple experiment with ember, trying to aid people selling stuff co-op style.

+* All sold items have a seller id and a price.
+* People pick what they want and the cashier use the app to register all items, making it easy to see how much each customer needs to pay and check history.
+* At the end of the day, each seller can see how much was sold and tick when they get paid

-This README outlines the details of collaborating on this Ember application.
+# The following outlines the details of collaborating on this Ember application.
-A short introduction of this app could easily go here.

 ## Prerequisites